British Pound Technical Analysis: GBP/AUD, GBP/CAD, GBP/NZD Rates Outlook

 British Pound Outlook:

 - The Sterling-commodity currency crosses have been rangebound for quite some time.
 Will that change?

 - GBP/AUD rates, on the other hand, have recently been rejected from a multi-decade trendline.

 - According to the IG Client Sentiment Index, the British Pound has a mixed bias.

-More range trading has defined GBP/CAD price action in recent weeks.
-The pair continues to hug the 38.2% Fibonacci retracement (1.7121) as well as the ascending trendline from the August 2019 and December 2020 lows for several weeks.
-Momentum is fairly neutral.
-GBP/CAD rates are tangled among their daily EMA envelope, which is in neither bearish nor bullish sequential order.
-Daily Slow Stochastics are pulling back prior to reaching overbought territory, while daily MACD continues to rise towards its signal line while in bearish territory.
+Momentum has been slowly turning more bullish, but without much follow through.
+GBP/CAD rates are below their daily 5-, 8-, 13- EMAs but above their daily 21-EMA, which is in neither bearish nor bullish sequential order.
+Daily Slow Stochastics are pulling back from overbought territory, while daily MACD has been rising towards its signal line while in bearish territory.
 More clarity is needed before a directional bias is ascertained.

 --- Written by Christopher Vecchio, CFA, Senior Currency Strategist

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.